Raku/nqp/docs/ops.markdown

 Sets the name of the given code object.
 Throws an exception if an object of the wrong type is passed.

+## setdebugtypename
+* `setcdebugtypename($obj, str)`

+In all backends, sets an attribute field on the object's STable, an internal low level representation of a type.

+In MoarVM, uses the debug_name field.
+In JVM/JS, uses the debugName field.

+Intended as a debugging tool only.

 ## takeclosure
 * `takeclosure(Block $innerblock)`